Thomas Dundon: Carolina Hurricanes

+In 2025, the AAF’s bankruptcy trustee filed detailed findings alleging that:

+Dundon entered into an oral agreement for $250 million in exchange for majority control.

+He then limited funding to $70 million while representing publicly that the full amount was committed.

+He and his agents breached fiduciary duties, blocked alternative investors, and forced the league into liquidation while exploring ways to acquire its assets through bankruptcy.

+During testimony, Dundon acknowledged telling the press he had committed $250 million but later described those statements as “marketing” rather than contractual.
+The trustee’s report characterized his testimony as “consistently inconsistent” and not credible.

 Pickleball

 On December 27, 2021, Dundon's investment firm Dundon Capital Partners acquired Pickleball Central, the largest online pickleball retail site in the world.
 The acquisition also included Pickleball Central's affiliated PickleballTournaments.com software.

 On October 5, 2022, pickleball.com launched, citing an investment from Dundon.
 The platform seeks to "bring together the data, content, and expertise" of the PPA Tour, the professional tour of pickleball, Pickleball Tournaments and Pickleball Brackets, the leaders in tournament and club software, TopCourt, a leader in online pickleball and tennis instruction, and Pickleball Central, the leading pickleball e-commerce platform.

 On November 9, 2022, Major League Pickleball announced a strategic merger with the PPA Tour's VIBE Pickleball League.
 "Coming together as one team league allows us to build much bigger events, offer more prize money, enhance player development, pursue larger media and sponsorship deals and, most importantly, grow the game we all love", Dundon said in a joint announcement with Major League Pickleball's Steve Kuhn.